 There are many different methods available to account for livestock, and it is important that farmers be knowledgeable of their options.
 The decision of whether to depreciate or inventory their livestock must be made at the beginning of the farming operation and cannot be changed without permission of the Commissioner.
 These various options make it imperative that farmers utilize the tax planning services a tax professional can provide.

-Amanda Hensley serves as a Manager to the Tax Department in the Knoxville office.
+Amanda Hensley serves as a Senior Manager to the Tax Department in the Knoxville office.
 Amanda joined the firm in November of 2011.
 She earned both her Bachelor of Science in Business Administration degree in Accounting and Master of Accountancy degree at the University of Tennessee at Knoxville.

 The tax professionals at LBMC can help minimize the tax burden and provide crucial information on an ongoing basis to assist in day-to-day operations.